aosabook/500lines/dagoba/chapter.md

 We should probably confirm that our optimizations don't break anything.
 Maybe we can write a bunch of tests for each of these new pieces, like we did before.

-#### Testing

-// write a test or two

-This is *really* boring... and error prone.
-And it doesn't reveal any of the unexpected ways that combinations of optimizations may interact, or how the preprocessor affects that.
-Ok, new plan: probabilistic testing!
-Because we have a working, well-tested pipeline and because we've created our optimizations as an optional, orthogonal pipeline we can now write tests that take advantage of this fact.

-// build a random graph
-// build a random query
-// compare opt and non-opt flavours

-We've created a (very specialized) version of quickcheck [N] in 9 lines of code!
-Now we just let this run for awhile whenever we add new optimizations and it will tell us when they fail.

-#### Serialization
+## Serialization

 Having a graph in memory is great, but how do we get it there in the first place?
 We saw that our graph constructor can take a list of vertices and edges and create a graph for us, but once those structures have been built is there any way to get them back out?

 Our natural inclination is to do something like ```JSON.stringify(graph)```, which produces the terribly helpful error ```TypeError: Converting circular structure to JSON```.
 What's happened is that our vertices were linked to their edges, and their edges to their vertices, and now everything refers to everything else.
-So how can we extract our nice neat sets again?
+So how can we extract our nice neat lists again?
 JSON replacer functions to the rescue.

 The JSON.stringify function takes a value to stringify, but it also takes two additional parameters: a replacer function and a whitespace number [footnote: Given a deep tree deep_tree, doing JSON.stringify(deep_tree, 0, 2) in the console is a great way to make it readable].
 The replacer allows you to customize how the stringify function operates.